DaoChaShao/matlab-class/README.md

 **INTRODUCTION**
 ---
-This repository is dedicated to practicing and learning MATLAB App Designer development.
+This repository is dedicated to practicing and understanding **MATLAB classes**.
-Here, you can deepen your understanding of MATLAB GUI principles through hands-on app design and interactive interface development.
+Here, you can explore the concepts of object-oriented programming in MATLAB, including creating classes, defining properties and methods, and using instances to interact with your objects.

 This repository is suitable for:
-- Beginners who want to learn MATLAB App Designer layout and control usage
+- Beginners who want to learn how to define and use classes in MATLAB
-- Practicing operations of controls such as buttons, labels, edit fields, dropdowns, etc.
+- Understanding properties, methods, and access modifiers
-- Implementing interactive functionalities, like updating label values, plotting, and responding to user input
+- Practicing object-oriented design patterns and class-based functionality
-- Serving as a reference for daily practice and review
+- Serving as a reference for exercises and hands-on learning

-Start exploring and let's master MATLAB App design and development together!
+Start exploring and deepen your understanding of MATLAB object-oriented programming!

 **LICENCE**
 ---